-- how many employees are paid higher than the average
+- employees are paid higher than the average

-- how any sales reps made sales higher than the average
+- sales reps made sales higher than the average

 range – is the range of cells that you want to count based on the criteria